4 years ago, I came across some articles on different kind of retirement spending.

 His premise is based on his experience that:

-- People can forgo some lost in purchasing power
+- Most people can forgo some lost in purchasing power

-- People don’t want to see their spending amount reduced
+- Most people don’t want to see their spending amount reduced

-- People want a higher withdrawal sum to work with
+- Most people want a higher withdrawal sum to work with

 So he came up with the target percentage adjustment.